hnfevo/cashier-fried-rice/README.md

-Programming Algorithm Major Assignment (Semester 1) then continued with Data Structures and Algorithms (Semester 2).
+Programming Algorithm Major Assignment (Semester 1).

+Then continued with Data Structures and Algorithms (Semester 2).